Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 -

-Local Transcription with WhisperKit: MeetMemo uses WhisperKit, an on-device speech recognition engine that runs entirely on your Mac's Neural Engine — the same chip that handles Face ID and on-device Siri.
+Local Transcription with Parakeet: MeetMemo uses NVIDIA Parakeet, an on-device speech recognition engine that runs entirely on your Mac's Apple Neural Engine.
+The same chip that handles Face ID and on-device Siri.
 This means your voice is transcribed offline, with no internet required and no audio ever uploaded.
 There is no server to breach, and no third party to trust with your recordings.

 -